 - 5. Phone/mute: Press to mute the playing media.
-Press again to return to the playing media, or turn the volume control to adjust the volume. - 6.
+Press again to return to the playing media or turn the volume control to adjust the volume. - 6.
 SEL/TEXT: Use with Bass, Treble, Balance, Fade and other menu functions.

-TREB + SEL-TEXT
+HASS + SEL-TEXT ▶

 TEXT: TEXT is only available when equipped with Satellite radio.
-Your Audiophile radio is quipped with Satellite ready capability.
-The kit to enable Satellite reception is available through your authorized dealer.
+Your Audiophile radio may be equipped with Satellite ready capability.
+The kit to enable Satellite reception is available through your dealer.
 Detailed Satellite instructions are included with the dealer installed kit.
-Dealer installed satellite kit available only in the continental United States.
+Check with your authorized dealer for availability.

 7. MENU: Press MENU repeatedly to access RDS on/off.
+Press

-Use SEL to toggle RDS on/off.
+✓ SEL-TEXT ➤ to toggle RDS

+on/off.
 Press MENU again to access Program type mode or Show Type/Name mode.
 (MENU must be pressed within 10 seconds to proceed to the next RDS mode.)